 My job would give me purpose.
 Somewhere to be.
 A waggie-tale moment in the lives of creatures who couldn’t care less how long they are here or why they’re even on the planet.

 I would share the best treats, and they would share their wisdom.

 If I were a dog walker, I would take my vitamins and eat ziti at Tommy’s every Friday night.
 I would work on Sundays and Mondays, too.

 Most of all, I would work at being present.
 Rain, snow, or blistering hot, I would strive to be one with each walk.
 Rustling trees overhead, laughter, even the hidden sparkle in cement.
 Maybe I don’t have many friends.
 Maybe there is no one to make me soup when I’m sick, but if I were a dog walker, I would still be one with souls outside my own.

 Walking dogs in a big city would be a busy job, so I would eat lunch early and turn-in before nine hoping to make a dent in the stack of books near my nightstand.

-Sometimes loneliness might creep through the cracks of my tiny apartment.
-On those nights, I’d review my walk-schedule for the next day and fall asleep knowing that soon I would have somewhere to be.
+At night, loneliness might creep through the cracks of my tiny apartment.
+On those nights, I’d review my walk-schedule for the next day and fall asleep knowing I had somewhere to be soon.

 Yogurt for breakfast with granola.
 Hot tea in a thermos and a backpack, of course.
 Every great dog walker knows that freedom of movement is essential.